 Discover Avgeniki and live unique experiences!
 The settlement got its name during the Venetian occupation (1204-1669), and comes from the word “Eugeniki” which means in Greek “noble”, as the nobility used to reside there.
 Take a tour of the picturesque alleys of the village, where you will find traditional houses and historic churches with Byzantine frescoes.
 Combine your visit with the route in the verdant gorge of Venerato with the old watermills, walk on old bridges and cool off in Kamarovrisi fountain, enjoying nature at its peak.
 If you are in the village on the day of St. Georgios’ celebration (April 23), do not hesitate to attend the festival organized after the end of the religious service and try traditional boiled meat with rice.
 The celebration of Klidonas (June 24) at Kato Vrysi is also of particular interest, as is the traditional festival on the celebration of St. Marina (July 17).

-Visit the stone church of Panagia Dromolatissa located at the entrance of the village, which dates back to the 12th century.
-Relax on the courtyard benches and enjoy the shade from the pine trees among the blooming gardens.
+- Church of Virgin Mary Dromolatissa located at the entrance of the village, which dates back to the 12th century.
 Adjacently you will see a monument dedicated to the memory of those who fought in the revolution of 1897 against Ottoman rule.

-Follow the lush green path to the two-aisled church of the Archangel Michael and Virgin Mary located in the deserted village of Vlachiana.
+- Church of the Archangel Michael and Virgin Mary located in the deserted village of Vlachiana.
 Admire the architectural form and the frescoes inside that date back to the later period of the Palaiologos Dynasty.
-Finally, in the courtyard of the church you will see the tomb of the Founder of the settlement, Georgios Vlachos, who was a rebel fighter on the side of Daskalogiannis.

 Route to Kamarovrisi